genestack/user-tutorials/source/guide/using-genestack-export_include.rst

-The application creates an Export File that contains a special link to download the selected assays, that is accessible until the corresponding Export File is deleted. **Sharing the link** enables your collaborator to download data even if they do not have a Genestack account.
+The application creates an Export File that contains a special link to download the selected assays, that is accessible until the corresponding Export File is deleted. **Sharing the link** enables your collaborators to download data even if they do not have a Genestack account.
 All the Export files are stored in the “Exports” folder.